osmzoso/osm2sqlite/README.md

 osm2sqlite test.db read country.osm
 ```
 reads the [OSM XML](https://wiki.openstreetmap.org/wiki/OSM_XML) file **country.osm**
-and creates the tables in the **test.db** database.
+and writes the data to in the **test.db** database.

+The tables are described in the [documentation](doc/osm2sqlite.md).

 Some options can be used to create additional data.

-The tables are described in the [documentation](doc/osm2sqlite.md).

 OSM data can be obtained from a provider such as [Geofabrik](https://download.geofabrik.de).